Estrogen hormones and vaginal dryness

 Vaginal dryness is another common symptom of menopause, and nearly one in three women experience this symptom while going through the “menopause changes”.
 Vaginal dryness becomes even more common in the post-menopausal period.

 Regardless of the cause, vaginal dryness can be extremely uncomfortable.
-Untreated, it can lead to itching, burning sensation and pain during intercourse.
+Left untreated, it can lead to itching, burning sensation and pain during intercourse.

-According to several population-based studies, more than half of postmenopausal women over the age of 51 suffer from mild or severe vaginal dryness related to specific changes in menopausal hormone regulation related to declining estrogen levels.
+According to several population studies, more than half of postmenopausal women over the age of 51 suffer from mild or severe vaginal dryness related to specific changes in menopausal hormonal regulation related to decreased estrogen levels.
+The cessation of ovarian activity results in a decrease in the amount of estrogen and progesterone, and this phenomenon has an impact on the quality of the mucous membranes.
+Thus, menopausal women may experience symptoms such as: vaginal irritation, even burning sensation.

 Different diseases